ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 Clients can also detect inconsistency if the encapsulation key changes across multiple challenges (indicating that an Origin might be trying to target Clients, but did not recognize the Client across two requests).
-If such changes are detected multiple times within a short period of time, Clients MUST NOT fetch more tokens using the key.
+Encapsulation key changes within a short period of time can indicate that the Origin is attempting to target the Client.

 The Attester can also help ensure consistency with an in-band check, which conforms to the approach in {{?CONSISTENCY-INBAND=I-D.pw-privacypass-in-band-consistency}}.